Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 Then He said to them, “Thus it is written, and thus it was necessary for the Christ to suffer and to rise from the dead the third day, and that repentance and remission of sins should be preached in His name to all nations, beginning at Jerusalem.
 And you are witnesses of these things.
 Behold, I send the Promise of My Father upon you; but tarry in the city of Jerusalem until you are endued with power from on high.

 — Luke 24:44-49

-Jesus is saying that this event of His suffering, death, and resurrection were all recorded in the Old Testament.
+Jesus is saying that this event of His suffering, death, and resurrection was recorded in the Old Testament.

-The book of Revelation once again confirms that Jesus is the eternal one from the beginning four times using the phrase "who was and is and is to come" The first is used in Christ's address to the seven churches
+The book of Revelation once again confirms that Jesus is the eternal one from the beginning four times using the phrase "who was and is and is to come" The first occurrence is in Christ's address to the seven churches.

 Grace to you and peace from Him who is and who was and who is to come, and from the seven Spirits who are before His throne

 The following verse is the second use of this key phrase, which is so relevant to our topic of Christ, the lamb slain from the foundation of the world.
 His Kingship is a relevant inclusion in this discourse.

 . . . and from Jesus Christ, the faithful witness, the firstborn from the dead, and the ruler over the kings of the earth.

 To Him who loved us and washed us from our sins in His own blood, and has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever.
 Amen.